 The Importance of Finding the Right Dose of CBD

 Another crucial fact to hold in mind: When it comes to taking CBD, a higher dose isn’t necessarily more effective.
 CBD has a biphasic effect, which means that too little — or too much — could be ineffective.
 In fact, many EQ members report feeling the opposite of the desired effect when they take more CBD than their body needs at a given time!

 “The goal is always to find the lowest effective dose,” explains Reed.
 “Sometimes it can take a few tries to find your personal ‘sweet spot.’
 Everyone’s body chemistry is different.
 There’s no one-size-fits-all.”

 Ultimately, patience and consistency are key to pinpointing what is best for you.
-You can work one-on-one with a Dosage Specialist to feel empowered and confident in dosing yourself.
-Once you’ve purchased an EQ product, book an appointment at myeq.com/dosage or send an email at firstname.lastname@example.org if you have questions about how to get started.
+You can work 1:1 with a Dosage Specialist to feel empowered and confident in dosing yourself.
+Once you’ve purchased an EQ product, book an appointment at myeq.com/dosage or send an email at email@example.com if you have questions about how to get started.

 This is the only item in your subscription and it cannot yet be removed.
 Please add another product to your subscription, then remove this product.

 EQ Rewards Points can be redeemed toward orders in our Shop at any time.
 250 points = $10 to spend.

 Your EQ Rewards Points will be available as a payment method at checkout, or on the Edit Subscription screen underneath your Account—just click into Payment Details and indicate that you’d like to redeem your available EQ Rewards Points.

 Please note that once you choose to redeem your points, they will immediately become store credit.
 This action cannot be undone.
 However, the store credit will remain in your account until you are ready to use it, and will never expire.
 Points are not redeemable for cash.